Mat-O-Lab/CSVToCSVW/README.md

 docker-compose up
 ```

+A simple UI can be found at at the index page '/'
+The API documentation at 'api/docs'

 ## jupyter notebook
 1. Open the notebook in or any other jupyter instance.[![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/Mat-O-Lab/CSVToCSVW/blob/main/csv_parser.ipynb)
 2. Run the first cell of the notebook.
 It will install the necesary python packages and definitions.